Markowa: History

-The village was founded in the 14th century by the Polish noble family of Pilecki, and was settled by the descendants of Germans colonists, who called it Markhof.
+The village was founded in the 14th century by the Polish noble family of Pilecki, and was settled by the descendants of German colonists, who called it Markhof.
 The Pileckis also founded a Catholic parish in the village.

 During World War II it was under German occupation.

 On 24 March 1944 a patrol of German police came to the house of Józef and Wiktoria Ulma, where they found eight Jewish members of the Szall and Goldman families.
 At first the Germans executed all the Jews.
 Then they shot the pregnant Wiktoria and her husband.
-When the six children began to scream at the sight of their parents' bodies, Joseph Kokott, a German police officer (Volksdeutsche from Sudetenland), shot them after consulting with his superior.
+When the six children began to scream at the sight of their parents' bodies, Joseph Kokott, a German police officer (Volksdeutsche from Koblov in Hlučín Region), shot them after consulting with his superior.
 The other killers were Eilert Dieken, Michael Dziewulski and Erich Wilde.
 Afterwards the Germans robbed the house and workshop of the Ulma family and organized an alcoholic libation.
 On the 60th anniversary of this tragedy, a memorial was erected in memory of the family.
+The family was beatified by the Catholic Church, with the ceremony taking place in Markowa on 10 September 2023 by papal delegate Cardinal Marcello Semeraro.
 Other Polish families also hid Jews in Markowa, and at least 17 Jews survived the German occupation and the Holocaust in five Polish homes.

 The Markowa Ulma-Family Museum of Poles Who Saved Jews in World War II is located in the village.